 This three-story, 14-unit apartment building stands at the northwest corner of Snelling Avenue and Highland Parkway.
 The building has a concrete foundation and scored concrete walls that divide window bays clad in brick.
 Its primary façade along Highland Parkway is nine bays wide, with the primary entrance in the sixth bay.
-The entry bay

-Phases I and II Architectural History Summit Envirosolutions, Inc. A Line Bus Rapid Transit Project Ramsey and Hennepin Counties slightly projects from the façade and its painted brick wall is not fenestrated above the entrance, which is comprised of a replacement steel and glass door with sidelight and transom window.
+The entry bay slightly projects from the façade and its painted brick wall is not fenestrated above the entrance, which is comprised of a replacement steel and glass door with sidelight and transom window.
 The brick in the window bays on the three western and five northern bays are glazed brick, with multi-colored brick spandrel panels.
 The Snelling Avenue elevation has three bays; two without windows and a central painted-brick bay with two windows on each floor.
 A plaster sculpture is attached to the wall between the windows.
 In the rear, the nine bays are divided into three window bays, an entry bay, and five window bays on the upper floors with five garage bays on the ground floor.

 The building was constructed in 1959 and owned by F. H. Eichinger.
 The building was designed by Minneapolis architectural firm Svensson - White and constructed by Sheehy Construction Company.
 According to the permit, the frame and masonry-veneer building cost \$100,000 to construct.
 This building is generally associated with post-World War II development of the Highland neighborhood.
 However, it is not an early or significant example of an apartment building within this context.
 The building is not known to be associated with persons significant in history.
-Furthermore, although it has some Modernist architectural details, the building is not a distinctive example of a period, type, or method of construction or of the work of a master architect.
-The building is not likely to yield significant new information in history.
+Furthermore, although it has some Modernist architectural details, the building does not appear to be a distinctive example of that period of architecture.
+Furthermore, as a three-story walk-up apartment of frame and masonry construction, the building is not a distinctive type or method of construction.
+The architectural firm of record, Svensson - White, does not appear to among the mid-century master architects.
+No mention of the firm or individuals could be found in standard architectural guidebooks (Gebhard and Martinson 1977; Hess and Larson 2006; Lathrop 2010; Millett 2007) nor were they listed in the AIA Directory for 1956, 1962, or 1970.
+Finally, the building is not likely to yield significant new information in history.
 For these reasons, the building is recommended as not eligible for listing in the NRHP.